 4. Stay At Disney Value Resorts

-The Deluxe resorts are spacious and beautiful, but they can cost $400-$1000 per night (and even into the thousands).
+The Deluxe resorts are spacious and beautiful, but they can cost $400-$ 1,000 per night (and even more).

 The lowest-priced hotels are the three All-Star resorts – Disney’s All-Star Movies ResortDisney’s All-Star Music Resort, and Disney’s All-Star Sports Resort.
 See our Cheapest Hotel in Disney World article for more about All-Star resorts.